Here’s where GOP lawmakers have passed new voting restrictions around the country

 Enacted May 6

 After its 2020 elections ran smoothly, Florida nonetheless passed far-reaching voting restrictions with the encouragement of Republican Gov. Ron DeSantis, a close ally of Trump.
-A new state law he signed May 6 institutes a number of changes, including requiring voters to renew their mail voting application every two years and to submit a form of identification.
+A state law he signed May 6 institutes a number of changes, including requiring voters to renew their mail voting application every two years and to submit a form of identification.
 With some exceptions, voters’ access to drop boxes for returning mail ballots will be limited to early voting hours, a maximum of 12 hours per day.
 If any drop box is found to be accessible outside of these hours, the local supervisor of elections could be subject to a civil penalty of $25,000.
 Voters will be permitted to drop off only two ballots for nonfamily members.
 The law gives partisan election observers more access to the ballot counting process.
 It also prevents behavior undertaken with the “intent” of influencing a voter, so the law is likely to bar efforts to provide food and water to people waiting in line to cast in-person ballots.
 Donations to election budgets from private individuals are also not allowed.

 Georgia